 Considering the fact your network analyzer captures all traffic, it should be able to automatically identify network/session problems and errors.
 This helpful feature helps dramatically when dealing with various network issues as it provides an overall view of problems that have been identified.

 In many cases, these errors can lead to uncovering suspicious user activity or hacking attempts:

 Figure 4.
 Automatically identift network problems that would otherwise be missed

 As shown in the screenshot above, our network analyzer has identified 36 events that can be examined by double-clicking on the specific event in the left window and then selecting the associated addresses from the right window.
 Packets are then displayed at the bottom area.
 Double-clicking on these packets will open them for further examination.

 During times of excessive traffic, it is usually required to identify the network’s top talkers and take action.
 When supported by the network analyzer, it makes life very easy.
 When not supported, a sample of network traffic must be taken and sorted by the IP address with the greatest amount of data transferred.

 Figure 5.
-Capsa Enterprise provides the network’s top talkers and their traffic
+Monitoring the network’s top talkers and their traffic

 Figure 6.
-Capsa’s Dashboard provides a healthy amount of real-time information and traffic captured
+Network Analyzer dashboard providing a healthy amount of real-time information and traffic captured

 Filtering is a core feature that allows network engineers to select specific type of traffic based on its characteristics.
 Common filtering found on most network analyzers includes: Source/Destination MAC or IP address, Protocol and Port numbers.